-The Governing Body of Linton Village College is the admission authority for the College.
-This means that it is the Governing Body that sets and applies the admissions policy for the College.
+Anglian Learning is the admission authority for the College.
+The Governing Body of LVC sets and applies the admissions policy for the College.
 All decisions regarding the admission of children into the College are made by a sub-committee of the Governing Body.

 BEFORE YOU APPLY

 As selecting the right school for your child is such an important decision we would strongly urge you and your child to visit the College before submitting an application.
 For those applying for a place into Year 7 we hold our Open Evening in early October, giving you a chance to meet staff and some of the students.
 If you are making an in-year application it is still important to make sure the College is the right place for your child and we would encourage you to arrange a visit by contacting us at email@example.com.